The delightful thatched house on the corner of Church Street and Chequers Lane. Postcard possibly dates from the early 1900s. Courtesy of Carol Ewin

 It was not until the Married Women’s Property Act 1870 that married women were allowed to inherit property, or be the legal owners of the money they earned.
 Accordingly, William Rose had the control of any property owned (or inherited) by his wife Amelia.

-Mary Mitchell left only £10 to her son, James Mitchell.
-This seems a paltry sum bearing in mind that his two sisters, Amelia and Martha, each had the benefit of half of the value of Mary’s property.
+Mary Mitchell left £10 to her son, James Mitchell.
+On the face of it, is seems a paltry sum bearing in mind that his two sisters, Amelia and Martha, each had the benefit of half of the value of Mary’s property.
 I wonder why – but I shall leave any investigation for another day!

 New Owner John Chaplin